mfosterw/cookiestocracy/README.rst

 Celery
 ^^^^^^

 This app comes with Celery.
 To run a celery worker:

 .. code-block:: bash

-    celery -A config.celery_app worker -l info
+    $ docker compose -f docker-compose.local.yml up -d celeryworker

 Please note: For Celery's import magic to work, it is important *where* the celery commands are run.
 If you are in the same folder with *manage.py*, you